Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

-**Added:**

-- Support for Xcode 13.2 and iOS 15.2

-- Backpack/Button:
-  - Adding PrimaryOnDark and PrimaryOnLight

-**Breaking:**

-- Backpack/Font:
-  - Removing deprecated font styles

-- Backpack/Button:
-  - Removing Outline button style
-  - Update the colours and spacing to the new styles
-  - Update the loading state to not change button sizes

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).